 Make sure that the sample rate of the BlackHole device is set to 48.0kHz before continuing.

-Next it will be necessary to pair up the BlackHole virtual audio device with a physical input and output device, so you can still use your audio editor to listen to the output of your editor.
+Next it will be necessary to pair up the BlackHole virtual audio device with a physical input and output device.
+This will be used by audio audio editor for both its playback and recording, because it is typically limited to working with a single audio device.

 With all the necessary devices set up, you can now open your audio editor.
 We’re using Adobe Audition in this example, but the setup will be similar with other audio editors that support multitrack recording.